Help W2O protect our blue planet by Taking Action!

 - Write to your local representative about supporting the ban on plastic carry out bags.
 CLICK HERE for a sample letter and more information about the bill in Massachusetts.
 More municipalities and states are working on bills to ban single use plastic bags and bottles, microbeads and polystyrene.
 Support those bills by voting for leaders that will protect our blue planet.

 - You can reduce single use plastic in your everyday life by carrying a reusable bag, not only to the grocery store, but also to retails stores when buying all items once put in a single use plastic bag.

 - When asking for a drink, say “no thanks” to the straw!
 You may have to remind your server when they are about to put that glass down at the table, but this is an easy action idea that reduces single use plastic pollution.

 - REFUSE SINGLE USE PLASTIC.
-When offered a single use bag, straw or water bottle, REFUSE (the fourth “R” in Reuse, Recycle, Reduce) and opt to use your own reusable bag (or just carry that small item), drink without a straw and carry a reusable water bottle.
+When offered a single use bag, straw or water bottle, REFUSE (the fourth “R” in Reuse, Recycle, Reduce) and opt to use your own reusable bag (or just carry that small item.)

 Get Educated About Purchasing and Ordering Sustainable Seafood:

 Use your New England Aquarium Ocean Friendly Seafood card or refer to one of these excellent online resources when buying or ordering seafood: